kcwu229/kcwu229/README.md

 ---

 ### About my project
-- 🦾 I am now learning about Terraform (Infrastructure as code) and cloud.

-- 🎓 I’m currently taking a computing degree course.
+- 🎓 I’m currently taking a computing part-time degree.

 - 📂 You can find my projects at [my github](https://github.com/kcwu229?tab=repositories)